nushell/nupm/DESIGN.md

 ## API / CLI Interface

 Nushell's module design conflates CLI interface with API -- they are the same.
+Not all of the below are of the same priority.

 - `nupm new [--script] [--module]`
     - create a new local package with template files ([`kubouch/nuun`])